vahan-sahakyan/vahan-sahakyan/README.md

-I am a Frontend Software Engineer with a huge passion for React.js, TypeScript, Node.js, Java, Bash Scripting, and also enjoying to explore the world of Microservices, API Design, RDBMS and System Architecture.
-Currently I work at Datafoundry AI, which is a big tech company providing world-class healthcare solutions.
+I am a Frontend Software Engineer with a huge passion for React.js, Angular, TypeScript, Node.js, Java, Python, Bash Scripting, and also enjoying to explore the world of Microservices, API Design, RDBMS and System Architecture.
+Currently I work at Optimum Partners, which is a world-class software solutions provider.

 <div align="center">
 <br/>